 1. Policy Statement

-The York Region District School Board welcomes volunteers in all schools.
+The York Region District School Board (YRDSB) welcomes volunteers in all schools.
 Volunteers provide a valuable service to students and schools in support of Board priorities including student achievement, building collaborative relationships and equity and well-being.
 Volunteers bring their skills and talents and support positive communication between the school, parents, and the community.
 Volunteers are representative of the diversity of our communities, and they enrich schools and workplaces with their interests and experiences.
 The Board recognizes that principals and school staff play a key role in welcoming and supporting volunteers in the school.

 2. Application